-[3-3-14] An addressee who regularly receives restricted delivery mail may authorize an agent on Form 3801 or by letter to the postmaster.
-The addressee must make the notation “this authorization is extended to include restricted delivery (or Adult Signature Restricted Delivery) mail” on Form 3801 or in the letter to the Postmaster.
-Form 3849 also may be used for the authorization if the Post Office has no standing delivery order or letter on file.
-The addressee may enter the name of the agent on the back of Form 3849 in the space provided and sign the form.
+[12-8-14] [3-3-14] An addressee who regularly receives restricted delivery mail may authorize an agent on Form 3801 or by letter to the Postmaster and must include the notation “this authorization is extended to include restricted delivery (or Adult Signature Restricted Delivery) mail”.
+Form 3849 also may be used for the authorization, if the Post Office has no standing delivery order or letter on file, when the addressee enters the name of the agent on the back of Form 3849 in the space provided and signs the form.
 The agent must sign for receipt of the article on the back of the form.

 8.3.4 Joint Addressees

 [3-3-14] When mail is addressed to two or more persons jointly, all addressees or their agents must be present to accept delivery together.
 The delivery receipt obtained and the return receipt, if any, must be signed by all joint addressees or their agents.
 The mail may then be delivered to any of the addressees or their agents unless one or more addressees or their agents object, in which case delivery is not made until all the addressees or their agents sign a statement designating who is to receive the mail.

 [3-3-14] Either person may sign for mail addressed to one person in care of another.